torish14k/benfoxall8/README.md

 ```
 /test/xts
 ├── acts                 # Test code
-│   └── subsystem       # Source code of subsystem test cases for large-system devices
+│   └── subsystem       # Source code of subsystem test cases for the standard system
-│   └── subsystem_lite  # Source code of subsystems test cases for mini- and small-system devices
+│   └── subsystem_lite  # Source code of subsystems test cases for mini and small systems
-│   └── BUILD.gn        # Build configuration of test cases for large-system devices
+│   └── BUILD.gn        # Build configuration of test cases for the standard system
-│   └── build_lite      # Build configuration of test cases for mini-and small-system devices
+│   └── build_lite
-│       └── build_lite    # Build configuration
+│       └── BUILD.gn    # Build configuration of test cases for mini and small systems
 └── tools                # Test tool code
 ```

 ## Constraints<a name="section119744591305"></a>

-Test cases for mini system devices must be developed based on C, and those for small system devices must be developed based on C++.
+Test cases for the mini system must be developed based on C, and those for the small system must be developed based on C++.

 ## Usage Guidelines<a name="section137768191623"></a>